 And yes, I know that Judas was the group’s financial man, so he must have had a money background.
 But look what happened to him and his reputation?
 Also, don’t forget the cursed thirty pieces of silver and how money sealed the fate of Judas at the end of a twisting rope!

-It all rather seems to me, that money and its portentous power as written in the New Testament, is cursed rather that blessed.
+It all rather seems to me, that money and its portentous power as written in the New Testament, is cursed rather than blessed.
 Oh and what about that much quoted rich man and the camel?
 Remember that one?

-Finally what did the Paul warn in 1 Timothy 6:10:
+Finally, what did the Paul warn in 1 Timothy 6:10:

 “For the love of money is the root of all evil.”

 But don’t tell Pope Benedict XVI this, for are we not reliably informed that the Vatican’s financial gurus control some 7,000 bank accounts!
 WOW!